glwhart/getting-started/README.md

 * Check out this [Julia tuorital](https://syl1.gitbook.io/julia-language-a-concise-tutorial/)  for on help seting up julia and VS code on your computer
 * Check out this [Julia tutorial](https://www.youtube.com/watch?v=sE67bP2PnOo) for a great introduction to the basic syntax
 * Check out this [Julia tutorial](https://docs.juliaplots.org/latest/tutorial/) to learn how plots work in Julia
+* Check out this amazing [video](https://www.youtube.com/watch?v=stgYW6M5o4k) which helps explains the context around and the importance of random walks